I'm choosing to spend less time on the track and more time in the garage in F1 2021

 Though it still feels I'm a far way off that ideal setup, one that works wonders for my imperfect driving style, I am at least beginning to understand how I might tweak my car setup for the better and shave off a few tenths of a second over the course of a lap.
 And the fact I'm even doing any of this comes as a surprise to me, most of all.

 But I think I get what it is to try and master the meaning behind the mechanics of the car.
-I'll likely never get the fastest lap on the leaderboard, but damn if I won't at least set up my own differential.
+I'll likely never get the fastest lap on the leaderboard, but damn if I won't at least be able to set up my own differential.